 For ease of setup, Bitrix24 and Zoho One lead the pack.
 They provide guided onboarding, templates, and minimal configuration to get started.
 In contrast, platforms like SAP or Odoo often require professional implementation.

 Start with your business priorities: if you need broad operational control – inventory, finance, HR – go with an ERP solution.
-If your focus is sales, marketing campaigns, and customers, a customer relationship management system may be sufficient.
-Some platforms like Bitrix24 and Zoho offer integrated ERP + CRM features, giving you the best of both worlds.
+If your focus is on sales, marketing campaigns, and customers, a customer relationship management system may be sufficient.
+Some platforms like Bitrix24 and Zoho offer integrated ERP + CRM features, giving you flexibility to scale as needed.